-These competitive days, even a smallest store or a cafe strives to have its own mobile app.
+These competitive days, even the smallest store or a cafe strives to have its own mobile app.
 And what about hospitals or clinics?
-It is not surprising that patients aren’t eager to become like regular customers to these places, since going to healthcare centers is often associated with stressful experience and physical suffering.
+It is not surprising that patients aren’t eager to become like regular customers to these places since going to healthcare centers is often associated with stressful experience and physical suffering.

 Preliminary medical history assessment